 Therefore, it is generally preferable to purchase internally lined leotards regardless of whether they are made of lycra or stretch cotton

-This type of sole is definitely more suitable for first courses.
-In fact, the students must learn to point the foot, as well as strengthen it, but at the same time they must feel more stability in contact with the floor.
-The split sole (also known as a teardrop sole because of the shape) tends to adhere more closely to the foot, enhancing the line of the foot and facilitating movement through increased foot contact with the parquet floor.
+At the same time they must feel more stability in contact with the floor.
+The split sole (also called a drop sole because of the shape) tends to adhere more closely to the foot

 Regarding the choice of realization fabric, it is always good to remember that:

-Leather is more durable so it has the merit of being longer lasting and more suitable for any type of floor.
-Due to its stiffness, leather is technically less performing because it limits the movement of the foot more and does not enhance the line of the foot.
+Due to its rigidity, leather is technically less performing as it limits the movement of the foot more and does not enhance the line of the foot.

 Although canvas is more delicate and therefore prone to deterioration, it is technically more suitable for encouraging and highlighting foot movement.